salakrzy/DTSU666_CHINT_to_HUAWEI_translator/README.md

 idf.py set-target esp32

-idf.py menuconfig // not nessesery if you want to use configuration prepared by me
+idf.py menuconfig // not nessesery if you want to use configuration prepared by me.

-idf.py -p com8 build flash monitor // change number COM port depending your configuration
+idf.py -p com8 build flash monitor // change number COM port depending your configuration.

 After this commands build directory will be created and the ESP32 module flashed .